pathouse/pathouse.github.io/_posts/2013-07-15-dont-rage-against-your-machine.markdown

 date: 2013-07-15  5:25:52
 categories: tldr front
 tags: programming web developer web development ruby on rails code coding testing javascript learning
+op-quote: "An experiment that proves a hypothesis is a measurement.
+One that doesn't is a discovery."
+op-quote-sp: "Enrico Fermi"
 ---

 What did I do this week?
 I wrote tests.
 So now we know two things.
 First, I wrote tests (well I learned a new testing framework and then I wrote tests, technically, and the learning took much more time than the writing, but I digress).
 Where was I?
 Ah yes.
 First, I wrote **Tests**.
 Second, I work for a company called **Artsicle**.
 Put two and two together, mix it in with my penchant for clever titles, and you have a recipe for a gleefully immature punstravaganza.
 It was so hard for me not to indulge this whim.
 Thank you for appreciating my will power.